Working as a study support mentor or note-taker

 - Calm, secure and patient person

-- have experience of motivating and coaching others.
+- Experience in motivating and coaching

-Materials for study support mentors
+Materials for study support mentors and note-takers

 Contact information – Accessibility Officers